peteroupc/peteroupc.github.io/randmisc.md

 [^83]: [**Knuth, Donald E. and Andrew Chi-Chih Yao.
 "The complexity of nonuniform random number generation"**](https://scholar.google.com/scholar?q=Knuth,+Donald+E.+and+Andrew+Chi-Chih+Yao.+The+complexity+of+nonuniform+random+number+generation), in _Algorithms and Complexity: New Directions and Recent Results_, 1976.

+[^84]: von Neumann, J. "Various Techniques Used in Connection with Random Digits." _NBS Appl.
+Math.
+Ser._ 12, pp. 36-38, 1951.

+[^85]: Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
+590-597. [https://doi.org/10.1214/aos/1176348543](https://doi.org/10.1214/aos/1176348543)

+[^86]: Zhou, H. and Bruck, J., "[**Streaming algorithms for optimal generation of random bits**](https://arxiv.org/abs/1209.0730)", arXiv:1209.0730 [cs.IT], 2012.

-[^84]: Jacob, P.E., Thiery, A.H., "On nonnegative unbiased estimators", Ann.
+[^87]: Jacob, P.E., Thiery, A.H., "On nonnegative unbiased estimators", Ann.
 Statist., Volume 43, Number 2 (2015), 769-784. [**https://doi.org/10.1214/15-AOS1311**](https://doi.org/10.1214/15-AOS1311)

-[^85]: Duvignau, R., 2015.
+[^88]: Duvignau, R., 2015.
 Maintenance et simulation de graphes aléatoires dynamiques (Doctoral dissertation, Université de Bordeaux). [**https://doi.org/10.70675/a3eacbb7zb986z4051z9022z444d8bfe03bc**](https://doi.org/10.70675/a3eacbb7zb986z4051z9022z444d8bfe03bc)

-[^86]: There are many distributions that can be sampled using the oracle, often with the help of randomness extraction methods, but then these distributions won't use the unknown number of faces in general.
+[^89]: There are many distributions that can be sampled using the oracle, often with the help of randomness extraction methods, but then these distributions won't use the unknown number of faces in general.
 Duvignau proved Theorem 5.2 for an oracle that outputs _arbitrary_ but still distinct items, as opposed to integers, but this case can be reduced to the integer case (see section 4.1.3).

-[^87]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994. [**https://doi.org/10.1145/175007.175019**](https://doi.org/10.1145/175007.175019)
+[^90]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994. [**https://doi.org/10.1145/175007.175019**](https://doi.org/10.1145/175007.175019)

-[^88]: Lee, A., Doucet, A. and Łatuszyński, K., 2014. "[**Perfect simulation using atomic regeneration with application to Sequential Monte Carlo**](https://arxiv.org/abs/1407.5770v1)", arXiv:1407.5770v1  [stat.CO].
+[^91]: Lee, A., Doucet, A. and Łatuszyński, K., 2014. "[**Perfect simulation using atomic regeneration with application to Sequential Monte Carlo**](https://arxiv.org/abs/1407.5770v1)", arXiv:1407.5770v1  [stat.CO].

-[^89]: Akahira, M., & Koike, K. (1998).
+[^92]: Akahira, M., & Koike, K. (1998).
 On the properties of statistical sequential decision procedures.
 Sugaku expositions, 11(2).

-[^90]: [**AKAHIRA, Masafumi, Kei TAKEUCHI, and Ken-ichi KOIKE.
+[^93]: [**AKAHIRA, Masafumi, Kei TAKEUCHI, and Ken-ichi KOIKE.
 "Unbiased estimation in sequential binomial sampling"**](https://scholar.google.com/scholar?q=AKAHIRA,+Masafumi,+Kei+TAKEUCHI,+and+Ken-ichi+KOIKE.+Unbiased+estimation+in+sequential+binomial+sampling),  Rep. Stat.
 Appl.
 Res., JUSE 39 1-13, 1992.

-[^91]: [**Singh (1964, "Existence of unbiased estimates"**](https://scholar.google.com/scholar?q=Singh+1964,+Existence+of+unbiased+estimates), Sankhyā A 26) claimed that an estimation algorithm with a mean of $f(\lambda)$ exists, given an oracle of variates with an unknown mean equal to $\lambda$, if there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
+[^94]: [**Singh (1964, "Existence of unbiased estimates"**](https://scholar.google.com/scholar?q=Singh+1964,+Existence+of+unbiased+estimates), Sankhyā A 26) claimed that an estimation algorithm with a mean of $f(\lambda)$ exists, given an oracle of variates with an unknown mean equal to $\lambda$, if there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
 However, Akahira et al. (1992) questioned the claims of both papers, and the latter paper underwent a correction, which I haven't seen (Sankhyā A 55, 1993).

-[^92]: von Neumann, J. "Various Techniques Used in Connection with Random Digits." _NBS Appl.
-Math.
-Ser._ 12, pp. 36-38, 1951.

-[^93]: Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
-590-597.

-[^94]: Zhou, H. and Bruck, J., "[**Streaming algorithms for optimal generation of random bits**](https://arxiv.org/abs/1209.0730)", arXiv:1209.0730 [cs.IT], 2012.

 <a id=License></a>